Longtime municipal officials stepping down

 Fort Lupton council member and mayor serving since 2009

 Zo Hubbard has dedicated more than 16 years of service to the City of Fort Lupton.
-First elected to city council in November 2009, she served as a councilmember until 2017.
-In November 2017 she was elected mayor, a role she has held with distinction through November 2025.
-Throughout her tenure, Hubbard championed initiatives that have strengthened Fort Lupton’s future.
-She led efforts to meet regulatory mandates and modernize infrastructure at the water treatment plant.
-She ensured the city has the capacity to support growth and provide reliable water resources, including the procurement of needed water shares.
-She served on numerous committees such as the Weld County Opioid Council, US 85 Coalition, and Hwy 52 Coalition, addressing public health, safety, and regional growth challenges.
-Hubbard’s leadership, alongside her fellow council members, has been marked by foresight, collaboration, and a steadfast commitment to ensuring Fort Lupton’s long term resilience.
+First elected to city council in November 2009, she served as a council member until 2017.
+In November 2017, she was elected mayor, a role she has held with distinction through November 2025.
+Throughout her tenure, Hubbard championed initiatives that have strengthened Fort Lupton’s future, including water and wastewater treatment projects, community health projects, and transportation coalitions.
+Hubbard’s leadership, alongside her fellow council members, has been marked by foresight, collaboration, and a steadfast commitment to ensuring Fort Lupton’s long-term resilience.
 Her final day in office will be Dec.
 2, closing a distinguished chapter of public service that began in 2009.

 Anne IngebrestonAnne Ingebresten